 We invite you to learn more about LATW’s history serving schools and our Setting the Stage for Learning vision and plan:

 LATW History with Schools:

 LATW began our Alive & Aloud program in 1993 with a grant from the NEA.
-Our network of teachers has grown to 3,000 plus middle and high school teachers in all 50 states.
+Our network of teachers has grown to over 3,000 middle and high school teachers in all 50 states.